 Washing waterproofs tips

 - Rinse your washing machine out before use.
 This clears any leftover detergent and softeners that might damage the fabrics and coatings.
+Clean the detergent drawer and then run one or two rinse cycles.

 - Make sure the pockets are empty.